My Funny Valentine

-"My Funny Valentine" is a show tune from the 1937 Richard Rodgers and Lorenz Hart coming of age musical Babes in Arms in which it was introduced by teenaged star Mitzi Green.
+"My Funny Valentine" is a show tune from the 1937 Rodgers and Hart coming of age musical Babes in Arms in which it was introduced by teenaged star Mitzi Green.
 The song became a popular jazz standard, appearing on over 1300 albums performed by over 600 artists.
-One of them was Chet Baker, for whom it became his signature song.
-In 2015, it was announced that the Gerry Mulligan quartet featuring Chet Baker's version of the song was inducted into the Library of Congress's National Recording Registry for the song's "cultural, artistic and/or historical significance to American society and the nation’s audio legacy".
+One of them was Chet Baker, for whom it became a signature song.
+In 2015 the Gerry Mulligan quartet's 1953 version of the song (featuring Chet Baker) was inducted into the Library of Congress's National Recording Registry for its "cultural, artistic and/or historical significance to American society and the nation’s audio legacy".
 Mulligan also recorded the song with his Concert Jazz Band in 1960.

 History

 Babes in Arms opened at the Shubert Theatre on Broadway, in New York City on April 14, 1937 and ran for 289 performances.
 In the original play, a character named Billie Smith (played by Mitzi Green) sings the song to Valentine "Val" LaMar (played by Ray Heatherton).
 The character's name was changed to match the lyric of this song.

-In the song, Billie describes Valentine's characteristics in unflattering and derogatory terms (at one point Billie describes Valentine's looks as "laughable", in keeping with the title), but ultimately affirms that he makes her smile and that she doesn't want him to change.
+In the song, Billie describes Valentine's characteristics in unflattering and derogatory terms (at one point Billie describes Valentine's looks as "laughable", in keeping with the title), but ultimately affirms that he makes her smile and that she does not want him to change.
 The description of Valentine was consistent with Lorenz Hart's own insecurities and belief that he was too short and ugly to be loved.
-(The lyrics are sufficiently gender-neutral to allow the song to be sung about a person of any gender, and a large proportion of cover versions of the song have been by men describing a hypothetical woman.)
+The lyrics are sufficiently gender-neutral to allow the song to be sung about a person of any gender, and a large proportion of cover versions of the song have been by men describing a hypothetical woman.

-Chart versions
+Chart versions and covers

 The song first hit the charts in 1945, performed by Hal McIntyre with vocals by Ruth Gaylor.
 It only appeared for one week and hit No. 16.
+Frank Sinatra recorded a hit version in 1955.

+In addition to Chet Baker's 1954 recording, the song has also been covered by Kenny Rogers, Elvis Costello, Miles Davis, Ella Fitzgerald, Steve Goodman, Rickie Lee Jones, Julie London, Harpo Marx, Gerry Mulligan, Josipa Lisac, Tom Barman and Guy Van Nueten, and Barbra Streisand, amongst others.

+In popular culture

+The Chet Baker and the Julie London versions of the song were credited in the 1981 film Sharky's Machine, which Burt Reynolds starred in and directed.
+Doc Severinsen produced the soundtrack for the film, along with Al Capps and Bob Florence.

+In the 1999 Anthony Minghella film The Talented Mr. Ripley (based on a Patricia Highsmith novel), Matt Damon performs the song in his own voice as the title character Tom Ripley, who appears onstage at a smoky Italian jazz bar.

+An episode of the anime Cowboy Bebop, "My Funny Valentine", is named after the song, featuring a plotline about the character Faye Valentine.

+In the popular manga title Steel Ball Run, the main antagonist Funny Valentine is named in reference to this song.